Immigrants & Immigration

 Worried about doing this on your own?
 You may be able to get free legal help.

-Work authorization, or employment eligibility, refers to a person’s ability to legally work in the United States.
+Work authorization, or employment eligibility, refers to a person’s ability to legally work in the US.
 US citizens are always authorized to work in the United States.
-In contrast, foreign nationals, or noncitizens, may be authorized to work in the US depending on their immigration status.
+In contrast, non-US citizens might be allowed to work in the US depending on their immigration status.

-There are many types of work authorization in the United States, and noncitizens may be eligible to work in the United States if:
+There are many types of work authorization in the US, and noncitizens may be eligible to work in the US if:

-- They are a lawful permanent resident, also known as a green card holder.
+- They are a lawful permanent resident (LPR), also known as a green card holder.

 - They hold an employer-sponsored work visa, such as an E-2, E-3, H-1B, L-1, O-1, or TN.